MarisCollaborative/nefmc-risk-scoring/README.md

 # Risk Policy Scoring form

-A shiny app survey produced for the purposes of completing the risk policy scoring by the PDT.
-Factor scores from the PDT will be combined with the [New England Fishery Management Council's (NEFMC) weightings](https://github.com/AngeliaMiller/nefmc-risk-weighting) to apply the Council's Risk Policy in their decision making.
+A shiny app survey produced for the purposes of completing the risk policy factor scoring determined by the Plan Development Teams (PDTs) of the respective fishery management plans (FMPs).
+Factor scores from the PDT will be combined with the [factor weightings](https://github.com/AngeliaMiller/nefmc-risk-weighting) selected by the voting members of the New England Fishery Management Council (NEFMC) to apply the Council's Risk Policy in their decision making.

 The app was developed using the [surveydown R package](https://github.com/surveydown-dev/surveydown).